reflex-dev/reflex-web/blog/2025-09-03-reflex-jupyter.md

 Your notebook's pandas analysis logic stays intact, it just moves into the `load_data` method.
 The static matplotlib plots become interactive charts, and your print statements become clean KPI cards.
 The same insights, now accessible to anyone with a web browser.

-If you want try this dashboard live, you can do so here on Reflex Build -> [Churn Dashboard](https://build.reflex.dev/gen/c100a12f-4f22-452a-8e3c-74cbf8baba98/)
+If you want to try this dashboard live, you can do so here on Reflex Build -> [Churn Dashboard](https://build.reflex.dev/gen/c100a12f-4f22-452a-8e3c-74cbf8baba98/)

 You can edit, re-work, and improve it as you see fit!